DeclanDavis/Personal-Projects/README.md

 ## **Overview**

-These are short personal projects, using **Java**, to have some fun with coding.
+These are short personal projects, using **Java**, to have some fun practicing coding.